Adjust Your SIP Details

 Most mutual funds allow SIP investments starting from ₹500 per month, though some funds may have higher minimum amounts.

-SIP Calculator – Complete Guide to Systematic Investment Plan
+SIP Calculator – Complete Guide to Systematic Investment Planning

 What is a Systematic Investment Plan (SIP)?

 A Systematic Investment Plan (SIP) is a method of investing a fixed amount regularly — typically monthly — into a mutual fund scheme.
 SIP is one of the most popular and disciplined ways to invest in equity markets, debt funds, or hybrid funds in India.
-Instead of investing a lumpsum amount at once, SIP spreads your investment over time, reducing risk through rupee cost averaging.
+Instead of investing a lump sum at once, SIP spreads your investment over time, reducing risk through rupee cost averaging.

 When you invest through SIP, your fixed monthly amount buys different numbers of mutual fund units each month — more units when prices are low and fewer when prices are high.
 Over time, your average cost per unit tends to be lower than the average price, which is the core benefit of rupee cost averaging.